you are being redirected

 romania

-When it comes to founders, immediate vesting is the most common arrangement, i.e. founders will have 100 % ownership of the shares immediately from incorporation.
+For founders, immediate vesting is the most common arrangement, i.e. founders will have 100 % ownership of the shares immediately from incorporation.

-For company directors or personnel, the stock option incentive is expressly defined in the Fiscal Code as a programme initiated within a company via which the employees or directors of the company or its affiliates are granted the right to purchase stock at a preferential purchase price or to be issued a number of free shares.
-To benefit from the tax incentives for such stock option plans, a cliff of 12 months typically applies to vesting terms, i.e. the vesting scheme has a one-year cliff, after which the participant may either receive its shares for free or at a discounted rate, or receive a cash settlement based on the share price.
-Usually the stock option may be exercised at a price below the market value, thus providing an immediate profit, save for lock-up clauses, which may restrict the beneficiary from selling the shares for a certain period.
+For company directors or personnel, the stock option incentive is expressly defined in the Fiscal Code as a programme initiated within a company through which the employees or directors of the company or its affiliates are granted the right to purchase stock at a preferential purchase price or to be issued a number of free shares.
+To benefit from the tax incentives for such stock option plans, a cliff of 12 months typically applies to vesting terms, i.e. the vesting scheme has a one-year cliff, after which the participant may either receive their shares for free or at a discounted rate or receive a cash settlement based on the share price.
+Usually, the stock option may be exercised at a price below the market value, thus providing an immediate profit, save for lock-up clauses, which may restrict the beneficiary from selling the shares for a certain period.

 slovenia